Gao Tingyu

-Gao Tingyu (born 15 December 1997, 高亭宇) is a Chinese speed skater who is the Olympic record holder and champion in the Men's 500m event.
+Gao Tingyu (born 15 December 1997, 高亭宇) is a Chinese speed skater who is the former Olympic record holder and champion in the Men's 500m event.
 He had served as one of the flag bearers for Team China at both the 2022 Beijing Winter Olympic's opening ceremony, and its closing ceremony.

 Career

 Gao made his Olympic debut at the 2018 PyeongChang Olympics, winning a bronze medal in the Men's 500m speed skating event.
 In doing so, Gao had become the first male speed skater from China to win a medal in Olympic speed skating.

 Gao competed in the 500m event at the 2022 Beijing Winter Olympics, where he won a gold and also set the new Olympic record with a time of 34.32 seconds, making him the first Chinese man to win a gold medal in Olympic speedskating.

 On April 8, 2022, he was designated by the State Council as an individual who rendered exceptional services to the Beijing Winter Olympic and Paralympic Games.

 On February 8, 2025, during the Harbin Asian Winter Games men's 100-meter speed skating, Gao Tingyu achieved a time of 9.35 seconds, securing the gold medal and setting a new Asian record as well as a new Asian Winter record.